github/docs/content/osmand/map/online-raster-maps.md

 **iOS** {% data variables.ios-values.menu %} → {% data variables.ios-values.sett_settings %} → choose your {% data variables.ios-values.app_profiles %} → {% data variables.ios-values.actions %} → {% data variables.ios-values.export_profile %}

-In order **to import** online map sources, you can click to osf-file of application profile in your storage, messenger, mail and etc, after that choose OsmAnd app for opening, select the data to be imported.
+In order **to import** online map sources, you can click to osf-file of application profile in your storage, messenger, mail and etc, that choose OsmAnd app for opening, select the data to be imported.

 **Android**: